xeruf/nodal/README.md

 # How-Todo?

 This write-up and the accompanying markdown-files are from 2020, outlining my original thoughts and vision amidst my studies as a Software Engineer.

-I have since added Org-Files in 2022, which outline a more grand picture but also more refined details.
+In 2022 I added Org-Files to this repository, which outline a grander picture with more refined details.

 ## Introduction